jerch/node-sixel/wasm/README.md

     Return the cursor advance of the current band in M1 mode, or width in M2 mode.
     This is needed to properly construct the full image at the end of decoding, in case the data did not finish with LF.
+- `int current_width()`
+    M1 mode only - return the current lowermost pixel position touched by a sixel of the current band.
+This is needed to properly construct the full image with proper height for the current band, in case the data did not finish with LF.

 Needed callbacks:
  - `int mode_parsed(int mode)`